lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 At the beginning of the fragmentation of a new SCHC Packet, the fragment sender MUST select a Rule ID and DTag value pair for this SCHC Packet.
 A Rule MUST NOT be selected if the values of M and MAX_WIND_FCN for that Rule are such that the SCHC Packet cannot be fragmented in (2ˆM) * (MAX_WIND_FCN+1) tiles or less.

+For brevity, the rest of {{ACK-on-Error-subsection}} only refers to SCHC F/R messages bearing the Rule ID and optional DTag values hereby selected.

 The fragment sender MUST initialize the Attempts counter to 0 for that Rule ID and DTag value pair.

 A SCHC Fragment message carries in its payload one or more tiles.
-If more than one tile is carried in one SCHC Fragment, the tiles MUST be consecutive and MUST be ordered from the start of the SCHC Packet toward its end.
+If more than one tile is carried in one SCHC Fragment

+- the selected tiles MUST be consecutive in the original SCHC Packet
+- they MUST be placed in the SCHC Fragment Payload adjacent to one another, in the order they appear in the SCHC Packet, from the start of the SCHC Packet toward its end.

 In a SCHC Fragment message, the sender MUST fill the W field with the window number of the first tile sent in that SCHC Fragment.